Kn99HN/playground/OS/OS-reading-notes-03.md

 Due to its complexity, we cannot assume which process will run first.
 This **non-determinism** leads to some interesting problems, particularly, **multi-threaded programs**.

+## The wait() system call
+Sometimes it's useful for a parent to wait for a child process to finish what is has been doing.
+This task is done with the `wait()` sys call.

+In `p2.c`, the parent process calls `wait()` to delay its execution until the child finishes executing.
+When the child is done `wait()` returns to the parent.

+Adding `wait()` call to the code makes it deterministic.

+If the child runs first then it will print first then the parent.
+If the parent runs first, then `wait()` is called and it won't return until the child has run and exited.